I may get paid commission for purchases made after clicking a link in this post.

 If you were not able to to enable data collection using your existing tag, you have one more step to complete, as you need to add your new GA4 tag to your website, so Google Analytics can start collecting data.

 To get your GA4 tag, select DATA STREAMS under the PROPERTY column.
+(Make sure the property is set to your new GA4 property.)
 You should see a screen which looks like this…

 Select WEB and then click on the data stream (the bit that says your GA4 property name and number).
 You should see a screen which looks like this…